Amazon Air: History

 Amazon leased 10 additional Boeing 767-300 planes from ATSG in December 2018.

 Amazon later created a new regional air hub at Fort Worth Alliance Airport (KAFW), but this hub does not airlift third-party packages.
 The new regional hub began operating on October 2, 2019.

 For 2019 and 2020, Amazon committed to leasing 10 additional 767-300 aircraft from ATSG, which would bring active aircraft to a total of 50.
 Phase one of the CVG sort facility, encompassing 440 acre was completed in 2020.
 Phase two, to develop the remaining 479 acre, was planned for the 2025–2027 period.
-Amazon stated that it eventually plans to have over 100 aircraft based at CVG with over 200 daily flights and 15,000 employees.
+Amazon said it eventually plans to have over 100 aircraft based at CVG with over 200 daily flights and 15,000 employees.

 In July 2020, Amazon Air had secured up to six million gallons of sustainable aviation fuel (SAF) supplied by Shell Aviation and produced by World Energy.

 In September 2020, Amazon committed to buy four aircraft under their own operations.
 These would be the first owned airplanes rather than leased.
 The four 767-300 aircraft were previously under the ownership of WestJet, who purchased them from Qantas in 2015.
 In January 2021, with passenger air traffic severely depressed and cargo traffic higher due to the COVID-19 pandemic, Amazon announced it had purchased 11 Boeing 767-300 aircraft from Delta Air Lines and WestJet.

 In March 2021, Amazon exercised its warrants to acquire a minority stake in Air Transport Services Group, the parent company of Amazon Air sub-lessor Air Transport International.
-The deal was valued at USD$131 million for 13.5 million shares in the company.
+The deal was valued at US$131 million for 13.5 million shares in the company.
 Amazon also holds warrants to acquire a minority stake in Atlas Air Worldwide Holdings, the parent company of Atlas Air.

 In September 2022, a study conducted by the Chaddick Institute found that Amazon Air had a system expansion of 5.8% without having added any additional warehouses.
 The study also showed that in the same year, the carry capacity had increased, making it 14% and 23% as large as FedEx Express and UPS Airlines, respectively.

 In October 2022, Amazon announced the lease of ten Airbus A330-300P2F freighters from Altavair to be operated by Hawaiian Airlines.
 These aircraft were planned to be converted to freighters by Elbe Flugzeugwerke, and the first of these aircraft was slated to join the fleet in late 2023.

 In January 2023, Amazon launched Amazon Prime Air in India in partnership with QuikJet.
 The service planned to use two, branded Boeing 737-800 freighters to deliver goods in four metro cities: Delhi, Mumbai, Hyderabad, and Bengaluru.
-The company stated it had planned to increase the number of dedicated freighters in India to six by the end of 2023, and that it would also continue to utilize the cargo space of other passenger airlines.
+The company said it had planned to increase the number of dedicated freighters in India to six by the end of 2023, and that it would also continue to utilize the cargo space of other passenger airlines.

+On 14 September 2026, Amazon suspended 21 Air's Amazon Air operations, revoking their ability to haul Amazon packages, following the fatal tragedy that caused five deaths.